Our pigs have it as good as it gets. They’re regularly rolling around in fresh grass, making mud pies, and when it rains—did somebody say pool party?

 To continue improving our soil depth and health, we move our pigs frequently—about once a week—so that a substantial amount of vegetation remains after their shenanigans.
 This rest period allows each paddock to recover, and ushers in more biodiversity and richer soil.

 Active foraging pigs are healthy pigs.
-And healthy pigs equal delicious and nutritious pastured pork.
+And healthy pigs make scrumptious and nutrient-dense pastured pork.

-*If an animal ever needed medical treatment for illness, we would take appropriate measures.
-Though we've rarely needed this intervention in all our years of farming.
+*Please know, if an animal ever needed medical treatment for illness, we would take appropriate measures.
+Though we've rarely needed this intervention in all our years of farming, we are transparent as possible about it.*